brenoliradev/svelte-standalone/docs/cli.md

 # CLI Commands

-**Svelte Standalone** provides a set of CLI commands to simplify the creation, building, and management of standalone Svelte components.
-Below is a detailed breakdown of the available commands and their usage.
+**Svelte Standalone** provides CLI commands to handle the creation and bundling process of your embedabbles.

 ## `create`

-Generates boilerplate code for a new standalone component.
+Generates [boilerplate code](/boilerplate) for a new standalone component.

 ### Usage: